reiryuki/Tasker-Privileged-Magisk-Module/README.md

 ## Description
 This module will allow all permissions of Tasker app with system privileged app permissions and change SE Linux to Permissive state.

-This will bring back the "Application Services" trigger and the "Set Light" action in Tasker app to make it work properly, especially in Android Oreo and up.
+This will bring back the "Application Services" trigger and the "Set Light" action in Tasker app to make it work properly in Android Oreo and up.

 https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm